ON THIS PAGE: You will learn about the different treatments doctors use to treat people with this type of cancer. Use the menu to see other pages.

 During this treatment, a tourniquet is placed on the arm or leg before high doses of chemotherapy are given.
 The tourniquet keeps the chemotherapy in the arm or leg and prevents it from being transported throughout the body.
 Around 50% to 80% of tumors located in the area where the chemotherapy is circulated respond to this type of treatment.
 While tumor shrinkage is usually temporary, melanoma may be controlled for a year or more in some patients.
 Researchers are also testing the effectiveness of combining isolated limb infusion therapy with other medicine.

 As described above, radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 Radiation therapy may be used to treat melanoma that has spread in several ways.

 Sometimes melanoma that has spread causes symptoms, such as bone pain or headaches, that radiation therapy can help relieve.
 This is called palliative radiation therapy.
 For some patients, palliative radiation therapy is given to an entire organ with several small doses of radiation, such as to the entire brain using whole-brain radiation therapy.
-Other times, one or just a few high doses of radiation therapy are given using a linear accelerator (or "linac" for short), Gamma Knife, CyberKnife, or TomoTherapy units.
-This is called stereotactic radiosurgery, stereotactic ablative radiation therapy, or stereotactic body radiation therapy and usually works best for just one or a few tumors in the brain or elsewhere in the body.
+Other times, 1 or just a few high doses of radiation therapy are given using a linear accelerator (or "linac," for short), Gamma Knife, CyberKnife, or TomoTherapy units.
+This is called stereotactic radiosurgery, stereotactic ablative radiation therapy, or stereotactic body radiation therapy.
+It usually works best for just 1 or a few tumors in the brain or elsewhere in the body.

 Stage IV: Surgery